-Even if caffeine makes you feel better at work, it’s important to temper your consumption.
+Even if caffeine makes you feel better at work, it’s important to temper your consumption as caffeine takes several hours to wear off.
 You may need to drink more over time to feel these same benefits, which can have a negative impact on your sleep quality and rest cycles.
 Even if coffee helps pick you up in the morning, not getting enough sleep at night is sure to hinder your productivity eventually.

 All Good Things in Moderation